chinamike65/hugo-tuolesi/content/book6/book6en.md

 Among these people, some died on the way, some died of heatstroke after arriving in India, and only some returned after learning.

-Among those who came back, there was a man named Sambuza, who studied Buddhism in India.
+Among those who came back, there was a man named Thonmi Sambhota, who studied Buddhism in India.
 He learned very well and was very knowledgeable.
 When he returned to Tibet, he began to teach the Dharma.

 At that time, there was no written language in Tibet, so the Dharma could not be passed on, nor could it be spread by word of mouth.
-Sambuza created the Tibetan script in order to spread the Buddhadharma.
+Thonmi Sambhota created the Tibetan script in order to spread the Buddhadharma.

 He directly took twenty-four letters from the thirty-four letters of Sanskrit and used them as Tibetan letters.
 On this basis, he created six more letters by himself, making them into the thirty letters of Tibetan, and thus created the Tibetan language.